kristorres/swift-style-guide/README.md

 ### Filenames

-  * All Swift source filenames end with the extension *.swift*.
+  * All Swift source filenames are `UpperCamelCase` and end with the extension *.swift*.
   * If the file contains a single type `MyType`, then it is named *MyType.swift*.
   * If the file contains a single extension to a type `MyType` that adds